vivianneyee/Middle-School-Management-App/README.md

 - worked on fixing issues after merging frontend and backend to main
 - discussed next steps and what to have done by presentation

+04-09-2023
+- discussed capstone presentation content and plan for demo

 ## Sprints
 #### Winter Semester 2023
 | Sprint | Start Date | End Date |